bahbah94/ganchain-v2/pallets/subnets/readme.md

 ## **Overview**

 This project implements a robust and decentralized subnet architecture for GAN Chain, focusing on improved consensus and governance mechanisms.
-The system integrates various modules, including registration, unique identifier (UID) management, and an enhanced consensus mechanism that combines Proof-of-Stake (PoS) and Proof-of-Work (PoW) principles.
+The system integrates various modules, including registration, unique identifier (UID) management, and an enhanced consensus mechanism that combines Proof-of-Stake (PoS) and Proof-of-Work (PoW) principles using zk-SNARKs.
 The goal is to ensure that subnets and nodes (e.g., Kings, Queens, Providers) operate fairly, securely, and efficiently within the network.

 ## **Mathematical Foundation and System Design**